About this listing

-We provide bedding, towels, toiletries, detergent.
-The apartment has a newly re-done bathroom with hot water and rainfall ('Spanish') shower head; well-equipped kitchen with microwave oven, double-burner table stove, refrigerator, electric steel kettle, French coffee press, toaster (plug in half-way only), blender, plates, glasses, silverware, cookware.
+We provide bedding (sheets, blankets, comforters), towels, toiletries, detergent, free wi-fi and cable.
+The apartment has a newly re-done bathroom with hot water and rainfall shower head; well-equipped kitchen with refrigerator, microwave oven, double-burner table stove, electric steel kettle, French coffee press, toaster (plug in half-way only), plates, glasses, silverware, cookware.

-Additional amenities include wireless internet, 32-inch LCD TV (70+ cable channels; some in English), alarm clock-radio, writing desk, fans, hair dryer, iron and iron board; and on the first floor, washer and dryer--first load is free; next loads $5 each.
-If you need a specific item, please ask, maybe we can get it for you.
+Additional amenities include wi-fi (wireless internet); 32-inch TV (70+ cable channels, some in English); alarm clock-radio; fans; hair dryer; writing desk; closet with hangers, iron and iron board; and, on the first floor, washer and dryer--first load is complimentary, next loads $5 each.
+If you are not bringing your phone, we can lend you an 'antique' mobile phone: useful enough to call a taxi, friend, restaurant, me; or send messages; minimum charge S/.
+3.00 PEN at supermarkets and neighborhood stores.
+In general, if you need a specific item, please ask, maybe we can get it for you.

-We love it that we are in the best area of Miraflores, at walking distance to assorted good restaurants and coffee shoppes, a well-supplied supermarket, a variety of stores, places of interest, banks and ATMs.
+We love it that we are in the best area of Miraflores, at walking distance to assorted good restaurants and coffee shoppes, well-supplied supermarkets, a variety of stores, places of interest, banks and ATMs.
 Check "Guidebook."

 PERU, WORLD TRAVEL AWARD 2014: